PanDAWMS/panda-docs/docs/source/client/rest_idds.rst

             verbose: True to see verbose messages
             idds_host: iDDS host. e.g. https://aipanda160.cern.ch:443/idds
             compress: True to compress request body
+            manager: True to use ClientManager API.
+False by default to use Client API
         return:
             an API object